MichaelWDanko/day34_OlympicGame/README.md

-# day34_CrazyTaxi
+# day34_OlympicGame
-The weekend project to develop the Single-Movement App into a Crazy Taxi game.
+The weekend project to develop the Single-Movement App into a featured game with visual representation and more features.